sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

 * MANOVA: 2 or more Categorical vars with 2 or more categories, 2 or more Quantitative variables

 ### Ho: Equal Variance
-* Comparision between 2 variances: Fisher's test
+* Fisher's test: Comparision between 2 variances
-* Comparision between 2+ variances: Levene's test
+* Levene's test: Comparision between 2+ variances

 ### Ho: Proportions (Categorical Var)
 Exact Fisher test is performed if Total N is <=90  (or) expected freq less than 5 <br/>